Team-2502/Team-2502.github.io/_programming/Motors-and-Pneumatics.md

 category: WPILib
 ---
 # Talons
-First, import `com.ctre.CANTalon`
+First, import `com.ctre.phoenix.motorcontrol.can.WPI_TalonSRX`

 To create a talon:

-`CANTalon someTalon = new CANTalon(RobotMap.Motor.SOMETALON)`
+`WPI_TalonSRX someTalon = new WPI_TalonSRX(RobotMap.Motor.SOMETALON)`

 Instantiate the CANTalon class, passing in an `int` for the Talon ID into the constructor.
 Please put this `int` in `RobotMap.Motor` so that we can easily check what the talon ID's are supposed to be.

 To drive a talon

-`someTalon.set(amount)`
+`someTalon.set(controlMode, value)`

-`amount` does different things based on what the control mode is.
+`amount` does different things based on what `controlMode` is.

-For more details, look at the CANTalon javadoc at [this URL](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/CANTalon.html).
+For more details, look at the CANTalon javadoc at [this URL](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/WPI_TalonSRX.html).

 # Solenoids